zpainter/iassist/content/about/general-assembly-minutes-1992.md

     facilities, standards,
 -   SWAT analysis (Strengths, Weaknesses, and Threats analysis).
--   Address the problems of EC discussions of legislation prohibiting data collectors from asking questions on \'significant social factors\' without written consent from interviewees.
+-   Address the problems of EC discussions of legislation prohibiting data collectors from asking questions on 'significant social factors' without written consent from interviewees.
 Also EC decision that all personal data be destroyed upon the conclusion of the current project.